A full list of all Access Performances can be found here.

 There are no designated Blue Badge parking spaces on Nicolson St, but single yellow lines and Pay and Display spaces are available on side streets.

 Inside the theatre there is lift access to all levels.
 Lifts have voice synthesisers to assist visitors.
-Braille and tactile signage is also located throughout the building.

 AT THE BOX OFFICE

 The Box Office is situated in the foyer of the Festival Theatre and has a drop counter.
 Tickets can also be booked by calling 0131 529 6000, online or by using Text relay on 18002 0131 529 6003.
 If you have any specific seating requirements please let the box office know when you book your tickets.

 There are eight spaces in the stalls for wheelchair users, with adjacent seats for companions.

 Please let us know all of your requirements at the time of booking.
 To book a wheelchair space, please call the Box Office on 0131 529 6000; this will help us to prepare for your visit.

 For extra assistance we offer the use of the theatre wheelchair.
 To pre-book a theatre wheelchair, please call 0131 622 8109.